chawake/sora2api/README.md

 Sora2API supports **video character generation**.

-#### Feature Description
+#### Overview

-- **Character Creation**: If there is only a video and no prompt, the service automatically extracts character information and returns the character name.
+- **Character creation**: If you provide only a video (no prompt), the system automatically extracts character information and returns the character name
-- **Character Generation**: If both a video and a prompt are provided, upload the video to create a character, then use that character plus the prompt to generate a video.
+- **Character-based generation**: If you provide a video + prompt, the system creates a character from the uploaded video and generates using the character + prompt, returning a video

-#### API Calls (OpenAI-compatible format, streaming required)
+#### API Usage (OpenAI standard format; streaming required)

 **Scenario 1: Create a character only (no video generation)**